twisted/towncrier/docs/cli.rst

    A string to use for content.
    Default: an instructive placeholder.

-.. option:: --edit
+.. option:: --edit / --no-edit

-   Create file and start `$EDITOR` to edit it right away.
+   Whether to start ``$EDITOR`` to edit the news fragment right away.
+   Default: ``$EDITOR`` will be started unless you also provided content.

 ``towncrier check``